Virtual Public Parking Meetings

-To support downtown businesses, the City will enforce 2-hour public parking highlighted in dark blue on the map below, Monday - Friday 9am - 6pm.
+To support Downtown businesses, the City enforces 2-hour on-street parking zones highlighted in yellow and purple on the map below, Monday - Friday 9am - 6pm.
 For longer duration parking needs, all off-street public parking lots and unsigned on-street parking spaces are currently free of charge.
 Thanks for supporting downtown Redding!

 The underground private parking facility below the Market Center project is now open and can be accessed from the Yuba Street connection to the Pine Street Alley.
 The new parking facility provides an additional 83 parking spaces to Downtown with an additional private 18 spaces on the ground floor of Market Center.
 The parking rate is $1.00 per hour and the facility is open to the public 24/7.
 More detailed information is available at Parking.com under 1551 Market Street Garage.

 The City of Redding will be updating printable flyers and posters to help the community stay apprised of parking options and changes downtown.

 Please continue to check back for the latest versions or reference the interactive map above for current parking options.

 8.5x11 (pdf) *updated 7.19.2021

 The goal of this Downtown Redding Parking Strategy is to make the most efficient use of all public and private parking spaces in Downtown Redding, while planning for potential future demands that may necessitate the turnover of on-street parking spaces and the use of additional off-street parking.
 As construction commences on several significant new Downtown developments including the removal of the California Street Parking Structure, there will be a period of a few years when parking will be required to shift to alternative locations throughout Downtown to make use of the existing capacity.

 - Is there enough parking supply to satisfy the demand?